 → (Tatarstan)

-The main cathedral mosque of Tatarstan is located on the territory of the Kazan Kremlin.
+home cathedral mosque Tatarstan is located on the territory of the Kazan Kremlin.
 It recreates the appearance of the main mosque of the Kazan Khanate, destroyed during the capture of Kazan by Ivan the Terrible.

 → (Sverdlovsk region)

-The Leaning Tower of Nevyansk is a unique architectural monument of the 18th century.
+Nevyansk leaning tower - unique monument architecture of the 18th century.
 The name of the architect is still unknown.
-The tower was built in 1721-1725 of brick by order of Akinfiy Demidov.
+The tower was built in 1721-1725 from brick by order of Akinfiy Demidov.

 → (Nizhny Novgorod)

-The Nizhny Novgorod Kremlin is a fortress in the very center of Nizhny Novgorod and its oldest historical part, the main socio-political, historical and artistic complex.
+The Nizhny Novgorod Kremlin is a fortress in the very center of Nizhny Novgorod and its oldest historical part, the main socio-political and historical-art complex.

 → (Novosibirsk)

 Novosibirsk Zoo is one of the largest zoos in Russia.
-It contains about 11 thousand individuals.
+There are about 11 thousand individuals here.
 More than 120 species are listed in the International Red Book.

 → (Chelyabinsk region)

-Lake Zyuratkul is the most beautiful place in Russia and the only lake in the Urals, located at such an altitude - 724 meters above sea level.
-Behind this lake, Old Believers lived in secluded sketes.
+Lake Zyuratkul - most beautiful place in Russia and the only lake in the Urals located at such a height - 724 meters above sea level.
+Behind this lake, Old Believers lived in secluded hermitages.

-The giant laviator was created in 2005 in Yekaterinburg as a sample of a special project for the city festival "Long Stories of Yekaterinburg".
+The giant laviatura was created in 2005 in Yekaterinburg, as an example of a special project for the city festival "Long Stories of Yekaterinburg".

 → (St. Petersburg)

-For 200 years Peterhof was the grand summer residence of emperors.
+Peterhof was the ceremonial summer residence of the emperors for 200 years.
 The park was built as a grandiose triumphal monument glorifying the greatness of Russia.

 → (Yakutia)

-The Pole of Cold is the place on planet Earth where the lowest air temperature is recorded.
+The Pole of Cold is the place on planet Earth where the most low temperature air.
 There are two recognized regions that contain the coldest spots on the planet.

 → (Tatarstan)

-The Raifa Bogoroditsky Monastery is one of the most famous in the Volga region.
-Hundreds of people come here to listen to the spiritual hymns of the brethren.
+Raifa Bogoroditsky Monastery is one of the most famous in the Volga region.
+Hundreds of people come here to listen to the spiritual chants of the brethren.

 → (Yamal)

-Yuribey - a river in Russia, flows through the territory of the Yamal region of the Yamalo-Nenets Autonomous Okrug, on the Yamal Peninsula.
-Locals call Yuribey a miracle river.
+Yuribey is a river in Russia, flows through the territory of the Yamal region of the Yamalo-Nenets region Autonomous Okrug, on the Yamal Peninsula.
+Local residents call Yuribey a miracle river.

 → (Tver and Novgorod regions)

 Lake Seliger is one of the largest lakes in Russia and one of the most beautiful.
-It is located between Moscow and St. Petersburg, among the picturesque hills of the Valdai Upland.
+It is located between Moscow and St. Petersburg, among the picturesque hills of the Valdai Hills.

 → (Smolensk)